 That was reflected in February’s top buys on Freetrade.
 In the past, we’ve found that most Freetrade customers tend to go for long-term, lower risk investments.
 That might mean blue-chip FTSE 100 firms or just some index-tracking ETFs.

 Not so in February.
-The top 10 stocks on Freetrade last month were nearly all high risk.
+The most traded stocks on Freetrade last month were nearly all high risk.

 As we go through them, remember that everyone has their own goals and financial circumstances.
 So even if these investment decisions were good, bad, smart or dumb, think of your own situation before you put money into anything.